Azure/MachineLearningNotebooks/how-to-use-azureml/deployment/accelerated-models/finetune-ssd-vgg/README.md

 tensorboard --logdir <checkpoint directory>
 ```

-Evaluation produces PASCAL VOC2012 mAP for the model.
-AP for each class is also produced and can be observed in `Tensorboard`
+Evaluation outputs PASCAL VOC2012 mAP for the model.
+AP for each class is also recorded and can be observed in `Tensorboard` as shown above.

 Here are some of the parameters accepted by `TrainVggSsd`